Courses in Australia for international students

 We will send a reminder email

 Approximately one week prior to the scheduled course commencement, you will receive further communication from the Health Institute Australasia.
 This will usually be to confirm course details such as a brief introduction, materials provided and items you need to bring along to class.

 International Student Obligations

 The principal purpose of the Health Institute Australasia is to provide education.

 The Australian Government has fact sheet for international students which contains important information about their rights and responsibilities while studying in Australia.
-As a CRICOS registered provider of services to overseas students, there are quite specific and legally binding requirements imposed on providers and students under the ESOS Act.
+As a CRICOSThe Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) is a database of Australian education institutions.
+Any education institution that recruits, enrols or teaches overseas students must be registered on CRICOS for every course offered to overseas students. registered provider of services to overseas students, there are quite specific and legally binding requirements imposed on providers and students under the ESOS Act.

-DIBP (the Australian Government Department of Immigration and Border Protection) enforces those pretty strongly, effectively forcing providers to be their ‘agent on the ground’ and report any actual or potential issues with student visa requirements as soon as they are aware (or could reasonably be expected to be aware) of the issue in a timely manner.
+The Australian Government Department of Home Affairs) enforces those pretty strongly, effectively forcing providers to be their ‘agent on the ground’ and report any actual or potential issues with student visa requirements as soon as they are aware (or could reasonably be expected to be aware) of the issue in a timely manner.

-The main issues the DIBP are interested in are:-
+The main issues the Department of Home Affairs are interested in are:-

 - course attendance